m88i/nexus-operator/README.md

     host: "nexus.example.com"
 ```

 Please note that `host` is a required parameter when exposing via `Ingress`.
 Just make sure that that the host resolves to your cluster.

 If you're running on Minikube, take a look in the article ["Set up Ingress on Minikube with the NGINX Ingress Controller"](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/)

+### TLS/SSL

+For details about TLS configuration check out our [TLS guide](https://github.com/m88i/nexus-operator/tree/master/docs/TLS.md).

 ## Persistence